guibranco/ipquery-php/README.md

 # 🌐📍 IpQuery API Client for PHP

 A lightweight and efficient PHP library for querying IP data from the [IpQuery API](https://ipquery.io/).
 Easily retrieve detailed information about IP addresses, including ISP details, geolocation, and risk analysis.
-Supports multiple formats (JSON, XML, YAML, and plain text) and batch IP queries.

 ---